Disruptive Student Behaviors

 - If you perceive there is an imminent threat to others, call 911.

-If the student seems amenable to talking, walk them over to counseling center where every effort will be made to see them.
-If they indicate they would be willing to talk to someone, but cannot do so now, then give them a counseling services brochure or card which you can obtain by requesting copies from the Counseling Center Cattaraugus County Campus 716.376.7508, Jamestown Campus 716.338.1007, or North County Extension Center at 716.338.6527 or 6528.
+If the student seems amenable to talking, walk them over to the Counseling and Career Center where every effort will be made to see them.
+If they indicate they would be willing to talk to someone, but cannot do so now, then give them a counseling services brochure or card which you can obtain by requesting copies from the Counseling and Career Center on the Cattaraugus County Campus 716.376.7508, Jamestown Campus 716.338.1007, or North County Extension Center at 716.338.6527 or 6528.

 What should you not do?